Thursday, September 28, 2017

 Another favourite stop is the St. Lawrence Market.
 This is also where we stopped for snacks and lunch.

-As we walked along the streets in Toronto, we would occasionally be entertained by interesting characters and scenes.
+As we walked along the streets in Toronto, we were occasionally being entertained by interesting characters and scenes.

 Cosplay at Fan Expo, Metro Toronto